OpenMendel/MendelImpute.jl/docs/src/man/painting.md

     │ 10  │ 0.0644077 │ 0.0909931 │ 0.0358219  │ 0.293383  │ 0.515394 │

-We can visualize them in a plot you might have seen elsewhere
+We can visualize all samples's global admixture with a plot you might have seen elsewhere:

 ```julia